 Walking from the Cactus House, back through the Seasonal Display House, you arrive where I originally entered at the middle of the building.
 It is the Palm House and you can see it through the door below.
-You know, the lovely one framed by the pair of Ficus
+You know, the lovely one framed by the pair of Ficus.

 At the actual entrance to the building, you will find a variegated Ficus on one side of the front door, and surprise! surprise!—at the other side too.